 Digital Reserves Policy

-- Faculty should request digital reserves through the Course Reserves link in their course(s) Blackboard page(s).
+- Faculty should request digital reserves through the Course Reserves link in their course(s) Canvas page(s).

 - Many musical examples used for courses can be found in our streaming audio resources.
-Anyone interested in integrating these items into Blackboard should contact the Music Library Coordinator for the instructions.
+Anyone interested in integrating these items into Canvas should contact the Music Library Coordinator for instructions or assistance.

 - It is a violation of the University's Computer Use and Copyright Policy to upload or download unauthorized copyrighted materials.
-Posting downloadable files (PDF, mp3, and other file types) on Blackboard is not permitted.
-For further details on digital reserves and copyright, please see the library's Course Reserves Copyright page.
+Posting downloadable files (PDF, mp3, and other file types) on Canvas is not permitted.
+For further details on library reserves and copyright, please see the library's Course Reserves page.